-One of the greatest struggles many of us deal with on a daily basis is how to let go of things we are unable to control.
+One of the greatest struggles many of us face is how to let go of things we are unable to control.
 We’ve often been taught that letting go of control goes directly against our modernized, industrialized way of living — after all, we always strive to remain the architects of our destiny.
 That’s what I learned growing up from teachers, magazines, songs, movies and so on, at least.
 My DNA simply did not allow things to merely happen on their own, and I had never been one to sit back and passively let go of control in the first place.
 That free-spirited, carefree attitude never played a role when it came to control for me.
 Over the years, however, my perspective has significantly shifted (for the better).
 I’ve learned that a great deal of the control we believe we don’t have over our lives is nothing but an illusion.
 If you also struggle to cope with difficult situations that are beyond your control, continue reading for tips on how to overcome this.

-No matter what these uncontrollable occurrences are, the larger question people have is how to effectively handle something they cannot change.
+No matter what these uncontrollable occurrences are, the larger question is how to effectively handle something we can’t change.
 Focus for a moment on what I like to think of as “the story,” or, our interpretation of what has just happened.
 In these circumstances, everyone tells themselves a story of some sort — “I hate driving.
-I clearly don’t belong on the road; I got cut off because I was driving too slow,” or, “I lost my friend because I don’t deserve anything good in life; I can’t do anything right.”
-The first step in dealing with these types of situations that are beyond our control is to pay close attention to what narrative we are constructing.
+I clearly don’t belong on the road; I got cut off because I was driving too slow,” or, “I lost him/her because I don’t deserve anything good in life; I can’t do anything right.”
+The first step in dealing with these types of situations that are beyond our control is to pay close attention to what narrative we’re creating.

-To put it simply, stuff happens.
+To put it simply, life happens.
 Oftentimes, difficult stuff happens that we not only didn’t see coming and did absolutely nothing wrong to deserve, but also have no control to stop.
 It’s pretty common to lose sight of our logic, rational and sense of who we are when life throws us an unpleasant curve ball.
 We may go into superhero mode and try to save the day, or, worse and unfortunately more likely, obsessively analyze what happened while the rest of our lives get neglected.
 The result?
 More anxiety and stress that we can handle, perhaps even falling into an unhealthy mental state.
-Now, we not only have a bad situation on our hands, but all the side effects that worry brings, including tension, mood swings, discontent with life, possible depression, loss of interest in things you once loved, sleeplessness — the list goes on.
+Now, we not only have a bad situation on our hands, but all the side effects that it brings, including tension, mood swings, discontent with life, possible depression, loss of interest in things you once loved, sleeplessness — the list goes on.

 While it’s difficult to avoid the natural human tendency to react, what we can do is reference approaches that can keep us from getting stuck in our stress response.
 This way, we can move through anything that may come our way, while coming out the other side in one piece.
 Here are my top tips.

 - Do a 180 with your focus by placing your attention on what is in front of you right now.
 If we tend to worry too much about what might be, and wonder too long about what might have been, we’ll likely ignore and completely miss what is.
 Keep in mind that worrying is a great misuse of our time and creative energy.
 Instead of imagining the worst — whether about events of the past or the future — imagine the best of what you have now and how you can continue to bring it out.
 Most of our anxieties are over things we can’t change (the past) or things we can’t predict (the future).
-By putting our focus on what is in front of us right this moment, we can hear our thoughts and be in tune with our feelings more clearly, make choices that suit us better and create the headspace to make wiser decisions that result in more positive outcomes moving forward.
+By putting our focus on what is in front of us right this moment, we can hear our thoughts and be in tune with our feelings more clearly, make choices that suit us better and create the healthy headspace to make wiser decisions that result in more positive outcomes moving forward.
 Most of our stress comes directly from the way we think and respond — not the way life is.
 Being mindful and adjusting our attitude will help us let go and move on.
 Just try to not let go of what you know is good just because your mind is temporarily fogged with negative thoughts.

 - Get rid of your inner victim.
-When life becomes too overwhelming, it often feels easier to just step back and assume we can’t do anything to feel better.
+When life becomes overwhelming, it often feels easier to just step back and assume we can’t do anything to feel better.
 We might even push people away that are otherwise good for us, ones who could even help us during this difficult time.
-This is a form of victim mode, where you give up your power and control and stop trying to think of how to cope with what’s happening.
-Falling into the victim trap often happens when we pretend everything is fine and choose to feel sorry for ourselves, instead of processing our feelings of being vulnerable and scared.
-It truly helps to face our feelings instead of repress them — if you worry that processing the situation will overwhelm you, consider finding a stress support group, going to a therapist or just venting to a close friend or family member.
+This is a form of victim mode, where you give up your power and control and stop trying to think of how to rationally cope with what’s happening.
+Falling into the victim trap often happens when we tell ourselves that everything is fine and/or choose to feel sorry for ourselves, instead of processing and facing our feelings of being vulnerable and scared.
+It truly helps to face our feelings instead of repress them — if you worry that facing the situation head-on will overwhelm you even more, consider finding a stress support group, going to a therapist or just venting to a close friend or family member.
 Remember: we have the power to choose our next step in life even if we can’t change the one that came before.

 - Identify and be honest with your fears.
 Do you find yourself predicting catastrophic outcomes or doubting your ability to cope with an undesirable one?
 Usually, the worst case scenario isn’t as terrible as you might imagine.
 Quite often, people are thinking, “this is going to be awful,” or “there’s no point in trying, I’ll just push it away until it’s erased from my life,” that they forget to take the time to ask themselves, “what would I do if the worst case scenario did come true?” or “what would happen if I did face my fears, anxiety, negative thoughts, etc.?
 Perhaps we’d struggle for a bit, but there’s a great chance we are mentally strong enough to get right back up again.
 Acknowledging that we can handle anything troubling that may come our way can help us put our energy into more productive places.

 - Create a stress management plan.
 Whether life is going grand or you’re going through some rollercoasters, stress management strategies are essential to performing at your peak — in every part of your life.
 Exercising, eating well, taking time to enjoy your hobbies and getting plenty of sleep are just a few key things we need to do in order to take care of ourselves.
 It’s very helpful to schedule ample time to engage in healthy stress relievers.
-Whether you enjoy yoga, want to get together with friends who bring positivity to your life or partake in things like painting or knitting, make time for those activities regardless of how busy you are.
+Whether you enjoy yoga, want to get together with friends who bring positivity to your life or partake in activities like painting, biking or knitting, make time for them regardless of how busy you are.

 The bottom line is, there is so much in life that’s beyond our control that ends up keeping us up at night, resulting in making us feel anxious and sleep deprived.
 I hope with these tips, you can cope with life’s struggles and be on your way to a more positive path that you deserve!